How To Install A Light Dimmer Switch

 Dimmers installed in fixtures with standard sockets can often be lit with incandescent or halogen bulbs.
 The most popular type of dimmer switch is used in chandelier lighting.
 Dimmers can also be used to control ceiling and wall lights in various rooms in your home.
 LED track lighting can be used to keep halls dimly light at night or for enhancing the ambiance.
 If you have an outdoor patio or other outdoor area used for late-night entertainment, dimmer switches can be installed outside, too.

-What Light Bulbs Can Be Used With a Dimmer Switch?
+What Light Bulbs Can Be Used With a Light Dimmer Switch?

 Thomas Edison is often credited with creating the first incandescent light bulb in the late 1880s.
 Almost 150 years later, they remain the most popular type of light bulb.
 Both incandescent and halogen bulbs are compatible with any dimmer switch available.
 However, the bulbs burn faster than LED lights.